 Camp's programs are designed to restore normalcy, nurture powerful friendships and supportive social networks, and challenge perceived limitations associated with pediatric illnesses.
 This is accomplished through an integrated "Camp-Around Care" model to engage children and families throughout the year.
 Camp provides seamless year-round programming to support families through the illness process.
 Our programs have a unique healing impact on the seriously ill children and families we serve.

 Camp’s signature summer program consists of 7 week long sessions for seriously ill children and one session for siblings of children with serious illnesses.
 Children aged 7 to 15; with a diagnosis of malignancy, genetic blood disorder, HIV or metabolic disorders, residing in New England, New York and New Jersey attend sessions 1-7 During the summer of 2017 Camp welcomed 1,111 children to our summer camping sessions.

-Since its founding in 1988 Camp has evolved from a summer program to a vibrant year-round community operating both onsite and regional programs throughout the Northeast.
-Our organizational growth has and continues to be inked to the diverse needs of the children and families in our care.
+Since its founding in 1988 the Camp has evolved from a summer program to a vibrant year-round community that operates both onsite and regional programs throughout the Northeast.
+Our organizational growth has and continues to be inextricably linked to the diverse needs of the children and families in our care.
 Parent-specific programs were added in the early 1990s, followed shortly by family retreats during weekends throughout the spring and fall.
-In 2002, The Hole in the Wall Gang Camp launched its Hospital Outreach Program, extending the hope and healing power of Camp to hospitalized children across the Northeast.
+In 2002, The Hole in the Wall Gang Camp launched its Hospital Outreach Program, which extend the hope and healing power of Camp to hospitalized children across the Northeast.
 Altogether, Camp’s year-round program offerings enable a continuity of care that seamlessly engages children, families, and healthcare professionals.
-The Hospital Outreach program remains our fastest growing and most scalable initiative.
-The addition of six Outreach Specialists and additional partnering sites enabled our Outreach Specialists to conduct more than 30,000 interactions in 2015 serving more than 20,000 child patients.
-Presently, 31 Specialists are providing services at more than 40 partnering sites across the Northeast.